Nonasymptotic estimates for Stochastic Gradient Langevin Dynamics under local conditions in nonconvex optimization: Introduction

-with a (possibly random) initial condition $\theta_0$, where $h: = \nabla U$ and $(B_t)_{t \ge 0}$ is a $d$-dimensional Brownian motion, admits as a unique invariant measure $\pi_{\beta}$.
-Thus, a standard approach to sample from this target distribution $\pi_{\beta}$ is to approximate the Langevin SDE \eqref{sde} by using an Euler discretization scheme, which serves as a sampling algorithm and is known as the unadjusted Langevin algorithm (ULA) or Langevin Monte Carlo (LMC).
+with a (possibly random) initial condition $\theta_0$, where $h: = \nabla U$, $\beta>0$, and $(B_t)_{t \ge 0}$ is a $d$-dimensional Brownian motion.
+Under mild conditions, it is well-known that SDE \eqref{sdeintro} admits as a unique invariant measure $ \pi_{\beta}( \theta) \wasypropto \exp(-\beta U(\theta))$.
+Moreover, $\pi_{\beta}$ concentrates around the minimizers of $U$ when $\beta$ takes sufficiently large values (see, e.g., \cite{hwang}).
+To sample from $\pi_{\beta}$, a standard approach is to approximate the Langevin SDE \eqref{sdeintro} by using an Euler discretization scheme, which serves as a sampling algorithm and is known as the unadjusted Langevin algorithm (ULA) or Langevin Monte Carlo (LMC).
 Theoretical guarantees for the convergence of ULA in Wasserstein distance and in total variation have been obtained under the assumption that $U$ is strongly convex with globally Lipschitz gradient \cite{dalalyan,unadjusted,aew}.
 Extensions which include locally Lipschitz gradient and higher order algorithms can be found in \cite{tula}, \cite{dk} and \cite{hola}.

 In practice, however, the gradient $h$ is usually unknown and one only has an unbiased estimate of $h$.
 A natural extension of ULA, which was introduced in \cite{wt} in the context of Bayesian inference and which has found great applicability in this type of stochastic optimization problems, is the Stochastic Gradient Langevin Dynamics (SGLD) algorithm.
-More precisely, fix an $\mathbb{R}^d$-valued random variable $\theta_0$ representing its initial value and let $(X_n)_{n \in \mathbb{N}}$ be an i.i.d. sequence, the SGLD algorithm corresponding to SDE \eqref{sde} is given by, for any $n\in\mathbb{N}$,
+More precisely, fix an $\mathbb{R}^d$-valued random variable $\theta_0$ representing its initial value and let $(X_n)_{n \in \mathbb{N}}$ be an i.i.d. sequence, the SGLD algorithm corresponding to SDE \eqref{sdeintro} is given by, for any $n\in\mathbb{N}$,